-Process costing – normal loss
+Process costing – normal loss or spoilage

 This page explains the treatment of normal loss in a process costing system.
-Click here if you want to learn about the treatment of abnormal loss
+Click here if you want to learn about the treatment of abnormal loss.

-Before exemplifying the treatment of normal loss, let’s briefly explain what is normal loss or spoilage in the context of process costing.
+Before exemplifying the treatment of normal loss, let’s briefly explain what normal loss or spoilage is in the context of process costing.

 What is normal loss or spoilage in process costing?

-Normal loss in first department
+Normal loss in the first department

-Normal loss in department subsequent to first
+Normal loss in a department subsequent to first

 Formula 1: